-DBSC's current cash resources, which as of March 31, 1996 were approximately \$218,000 (excluding amounts dedicated to construction progress payments to Martin Marietta as described above), are not sufficient to pay DBSC's ordinary operating expenses.
-It is anticipated that the Effective Time of the Merger will be in late July or early August of 1996.
+DBSC's current cash resources, which as of September 30, 1996 were approximately \$4,000, are not sufficient to pay DBSC's ordinary operating expenses.
+It is anticipated that the Effective Time of the Merger will be in December 1996.
 Therefore, DBSC will have to defer paying a portion of its expenses or will have to seek additional funds for ordinary operating expenses (which pursuant to the terms of the Merger Agreement can only be in the form of debt financing) from its existing DBSC shareholders or outside sources.
 No assurances can be given that such funds would be available to DBSC.

-In the event the Merger is not approved by the FCC, DBSC and EchoStar have agreed on alternative arrangements designed to assure comparable economic benefits to both parties.
-However, as of the date of this Information Statement - -- Prospectus, unless the Merger is consummated, DBSC may not have sufficient funds to meet its obligations under the DBSC Satellite Contract or to conduct its business operations.
+In the event the Merger is not consummated, DBSC and EchoStar have agreed on alternative arrangements designed to assure comparable economic benefits to both parties.
+However, as of the date of this Information Statement--Prospectus, unless the Merger is consummated, DBSC may not have sufficient funds to meet its obligations under the DBSC Satellite Contract or to conduct its business operations.
 Therefore, DBSC may be required to immediately seek additional investors or strategic partners in order to continue its operations.
 In any event, DBSC Shareholders would receive the Merger Consideration.